-Project Title:

-Category: Classification: Application Number:

-Applicant Institution: Budget Request:

-Name: Salaries and Fringe Benefits

-FICE Code: Travel

-Mailing Address: Capital Outlay/Equipment

-City, State, Zip: Consultant Fees

-Project Director: Perkins Point of Contact: Subgrants and Subcontracts

-Operating Expenses, Services, Books, and Supplies

-Name: Name:

-Phone: Phone: Subtotal - Direct

-Fax: Fax:

-E-mail: E-mail:

-Total Grant Request

-Project Director: Name: Phone: Fax: Name: Phone: Fax: Subgrants and Subcontracts Operating Expenses, Services, Books, and Supplies Subtotal - Direct Administration

-We hereby certify that the information contained in this application is, to the best of our knowledge, correct and that the institution named above has authorized us as its representatives to obligate this institution.
+Project Title: Category: Classification: Ap oplication Number: Applicant Institution: Budget Request: Name: FICE Code: Salaries and Fringe Benefits Travel Mailing Address: Capital Outlay/Equipment City, State, Zip: Consultant Fees Project Director: Perkins Point of Contact: Subgrants and Subcontracts , , , , , , , , , , , , , , , , , , , , Operating Expenses, Services, Books, and Supplies Name: Name: Phone: Fax: E-mail: Phone: Fax: E-mail: Subtotal - Direct Administration Total Grant Request We hereby certify that the information contained in this application is, to the best of our knowledge, correct and that the institution named above has authorized us as its representatives to obligate this institution.
 We further certify that any ensuing program and activity will be conducted in accordance with all applicable Federal and State laws and regulations, applications guidelines and instructions, the Provisions and Assurances, Debarment and Suspension, Lobbying Certifications, Drug-Free Workplace requirements, Special Provisions and Assurances, and the schedules as applicable.
-We are in full acceptance of the terms and conditions described in the THECB's RFA for Perkins State Leadership Grant 2012-2013.
+We are in full acceptance of the terms and conditions described in the THECB's RFA for Perkins State Leadership Grant 2013-2014.
 It is understood that this application constitutes an offer and, if accepted by the Coordinating Board or renegotiated to acceptance, will form a binding agreement.

-Name/Title of Chancellor/President/CEO from Applicant Institution Signature Date Name/Title of Chief Financial Officer Signature Date Name/Title of Perkins Point of Contact Signature Date
+Name/Title of Chancellor/President/CEO from Applicant Institution Signature Date Name/Title of Chief Financial Officer Signature Date